Sino-Metal Leach

 Social Impacts

-Before CNMC’s took over, 67 farmers near Lukoshi reported crop destruction attributable to CLM’s operations
+Before CNMC took over, 67 farmers near Lukoshi reported crop destruction attributable to CLM’s operations.

 Environmental Impacts

-ongoingMeaning: There was a tailings dam failure realizing 50 million liters of acidic wastewater into a tributary of the Kafue River.
+ongoingMeaning: A tailings dam failure released 50 million liters of acidic wastewater into a Kafue River tributary.

-There was a tailings dam failure realizing 50 million liters of acidic wastewater into a tributary of the Kafue River.
-There was widespread fish kills, dead birdlife, damaged crops, groundwater pollution affecting several communities.
+There was a tailings dam failure that released 50 million liters of acidic wastewater into a tributary of the Kafue River.
+The event resulted in the widespread death of fish and bird life, damaged crops and groundwater pollution affecting several communities.

 Labour Worker Rights